diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/1/castleguard.md

 the castle the titular castle guard guards.

-this grand fortress sit atop a hill{{site.data.foot.t1}} in the center of the capital city, and it is under siege in the animatic because everyone wants to kill the king 👍
+this grand fortress sits atop a hill{{site.data.foot.t1}} in the center of the capital city, and it is under siege in the animatic because everyone wants to kill the king 👍

 beneath the castle lies the sprawling dungeon that imprisons hundreds of citizens, including pasquale's family.